Christmas is right around the corner.

 The primary one is fruit.
 Eat fruits and drink your juices separately – 20 minutes before or 2 to 3 hours after meals.

 No matter if you are spending time with family and friends, keeping an active social calendar, or having been called in to work by your boss, make sure you stay active.
+Movement does us good!

 Start the day with a run or some sun salutations.
 Do it early in the day before the indulgences hit.
-Check out these great promotions by yoga studios around town if you are interested in trying something new over the holidays.

 Or take after-dinner walks, to keep things “moving”.